jgm/pandoc/test/command/biblatex-iliad.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'A German translation of the *Iliad*.
+- annote: "A German translation of the *Iliad*.
 Note the translator and introduction fields and the format of the location field in the database file.
-Also note the sorttitle and indextitle fields'
+Also note the sorttitle and indextitle fields"
   author:
   - family: Homer
   edition: 3
   id: iliad
   issued: 2004
-  language: 'de-DE'
+  language: "de-DE"
-  publisher: 'Artemis & Winkler'
+  publisher: "Artemis & Winkler"
   publisher-place: Düsseldorf; Zürich
   title: Die Ilias
   title-short: Ilias